 Roughly 94% of small businesses use social media — and there’s a reason.
 When done correctly, social media can be one of the most engaging ways to reach customers.

 But if there’s one thing small business owners know, it’s that time is money.
 Your time is one of your most valuable assets, and you can’t afford to waste it willy-nilly.
-That is why social media poses a threat for you — when done incorrectly, it can be a time sucking and distracting black hole for your business.
+That is why social media poses a threat to you — when done incorrectly, it can be a time-sucking and distracting black hole for your business.

 8 Steps to Effectively Using Social Media for Business

 Fear not!
 I’m here to make sure the former happens.
 Learn these rules for social media marketing for small businesses, and you’ll be well on your way to achieving social media success!

 1. Set clear goals and objectives

 Before you even step foot into this social media journey, it’s important you know exactly what you are trying to accomplish.
 Understand the difference between marketing goals vs. objectives, then start setting your targets.

 First, set an objective that establishes what social media will help your business achieve.
 Some broad objectives include:

 - Driving traffic to your website